-Not all bike insurers offer separate policies, so use our comparison to find those that can.
+Not all bike insurers offer separate policies, so use our comparison to find those that do.

 A bike insurance policy might be worth buying if:

-You use your bike to race: Some bike insurance policies can cover you when taking part in things like triathlons, time trials and road races.
+You use your bike to race: some bike insurance policies can cover you when taking part in events like triathlons, time trials and road races

 You might not need a bike insurance policy if:

-Most policies cover your bike when it is kept in your home or locked away in a garage.
+Be aware that most home insurance policies will also only cover your bike when it is kept in your home or locked away in a garage.

-Not all policies can cover your bike when it is away from your home, so you may not be covered if you crash and damage your bike.
-You may be able to add this cover, but it could cost you extra.
+Not all policies will cover your bike when it is away from your home, so you may not be covered if you crash and damage your bike while out and about.
+You may be able to add this additional cover, but it could cost you extra.

-It depends on your bike and how you use it.
+This will depend on the type of bike you own and how you use it.
 If you keep your bike at home most of the time and only ride it occasionally, home insurance probably gives you enough cover.

-Some insurers set a separate claim limit when your bike is outside of your home, for example £500.
+However, some insurers set a separate claim limit when your bike is taken outside your home, for example, £500.

 If your bike is worth more than this, you should consider getting a specific bike insurance policy, or paying extra to increase the cover limit.

-Check you policy documents or speak to your insurer to find out exactly what your policy covers.
+Check your policy documents or speak to your insurer to find out exactly what your policy covers.